 In 1964, so I understand (I hadn't been born) the Bishops of England and Wales announced that the Domine salvam fac would no longer be said, but a prayer for the Queen should be included among the Bidding Prayers.
 I think I have heard this happen, but I'd say it was pretty rare.
 What actually happened in most places is that prayers for the good estate of the Queen were just forgotten.

 When this prayer is mentioned there is usually a flurry of annoyed comments from Jacobites, Fenians, and assorted grumpy Republicans asking why we should pray for the Queen.
 The answer is not, of course, that (as one commentator on the Catholic Herald story suggested) she is a 'good Christian lady'.
-She's not, particularly.
-The idea that she should refuse to sign any of the now quite numerous laws permitting the cold-blooded murder of her most vulnerable subjects, as her Coronation Oath would suggest she should, and as several Catholic monarchs have done, seems far from her mind.
 The answer is, simply, that she is the Queen.
 If we had a Republic (which God forbid), we should pray for the President, or the Republic itself, however good, bad, or indifferent they might be.
 To refuse to pray for the Head of State is to refuse to pray for the good of the very fabric of law and custom which sustains society.
 It is a form of spite whose object is ultimately oneself.
 Much more productive is the slogan of the otherwise obscure American statesman, Carl Schurz: